- Battle for the Throne

-For example, a Jarl has earned a certain number of points and reached checkpoint 3.
-Then they demolished buildings and their points for personal achievements are between checkpoints 2 and 3.
-In this case, when the Competition ends (if the Jarl's Kingdom won), they will receive only rewards for checkpoints 1 and 2.
-If the Jarl had a negative number of points, they won't receive any reward for personal achievements.
+For example, suppose that a Jarl has earned a certain number of points and reached checkpoint 3.
+Then the Jarl demolishes buildings and their points for personal achievements are between checkpoints 2 and 3.
+In this case, when the Competition ends (if the Jarl's Kingdom won), the Jarl will receive rewards only for checkpoints 1 and 2.
+Jarls who have a negative number of points won't receive any reward for personal achievements.

 In Clan achievements